ShouryaSaklecha/AutonomousClaw/README.md

 # AutonomousClaw
-This project was to conducted to enhance my ability to take my engineering skills across multiple disiplines like software, mechanical and electrical engineering.
-This project was a physical design of a claw that could pick objects weighed upto 2 kilograms, made entirely out of waste materials.
+This project was conducted to enhance my ability to take my engineering skills across multiple disiplines like software, mechanical and electrical engineering.
+I designed and prototyped a claw that could pick objects weighed upto 2 kilograms, made entirely out of waste materials.
 Highlights:
 1. Extensive Mechanical Engineering principles to ensure appropriate load management.
 2. Use of Arduino UNO, Ultrasonic sensor, and a single servo motor.
 3. Cleared 18/20 stress tests.
 Amongst the highest rated claws by design and programming by professors at University of British Columbia.
 4. One of only 15/300 claws that passed more than 16 tests.

+Attached is a short snippet of my code that I wrote to operate the claw autonomously.
+It is uniquely designed in such a way that it can actually increase the power supplied to the motors based on the weight of the object it is trying to lift.